AnshMittal1811/IntroductionMLNET/README.md

 # Introduction ML.NET

 I did this project as a starter for getting to know how to work with Machine Learning alongside ASP.NET.
 So, this holds an introductory project with API for the same.
+Using this as the first project for GitHub gist.

+This was also used to present a Transaction Predictor at Delhi e-Governance Society based on data fetched from SQLYog queries from ASP.NET using C#.